crsx/crsx/README.md

 License
 =======

-Copyright (c) 2006, 2014 IBM Corporation.
-All rights reserved.

-This program and the accompanying materials are made available under the terms of the Common Public License v1.0, which accompanies this distribution, and is available at http://www.opensource.org/licenses/cpl1.0.txt.
+This program and the accompanying materials are made available under the terms of the Eclipse Public License v1.0, which accompanies this distribution, and is available at http://opensource.org/licenses/EPL-1.0.